-One of the perks of a Mount Allison education is that you can create the exact degree you want.
+One of the perks of a liberal arts and sciences education is that you can create the exact degree you want.

 You might know exactly what you want to study or maybe you will take a little time to figure it out.
 That's the beauty of a liberal arts and science education – the flexibility to explore a wide range of courses across disciplines.
 This allows you the opportunity to combine your interests in all kinds of interesting and surprising ways, and gain a broad knowledge base while you're at it.

 With more than 40 programs that you can mix and match, you are sure to find the perfect fit to match your interests and career goals.

 Some examples from our alumni: